prince-wayne/My-Webpage/README.md

 # Class Projects

-this collection of wensites are challenges/assignments from both class and online sources.
+this collection of websites are challenges/assignments from both class and online sources.

 ## Table of Contents